motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

 ## In the Long Run

-Blaaaaa

-Inferential statistics uses probability theory to answer questions about the real world.
-Probability is a well-defined mathematical concept, and everyone has some intuition about probability.
-If something has low probability, you will be surprised if it actually happens.
-Conversely, if something has high probability, you wouldn't be very surprised.
+Statistics is largely based on probability theory.
+Probability is a scalar between zero and one, and the probability that any of multiple mutually exclusive events occurs is the sum of the individual probabilities -- that's just the mathematical definition.
+'High probability' means we expect it, while 'low probability' means we'd be surprised if it happens -- that's intuition.
 But what exactly does probability quantify in the real world?

-There are different interpretations.
-For example, an interpretation that is often attached to *Bayesian* statistics is that probability reflects a rational agent's degree of belief.
-In *frequentist* statistics, however, probability refers to hypothetical long run frequencies.
+There are many interpretations.
+But today, we are dealing with *frequentist* statistics, where probability refers to hypothetical long run frequencies.
-For example, when flipping a coin, the probability of 'heads' is 0.5.
-That means, if you repeatedly flipped a coin, the proportion of 'heads' would converge to 0.5 *as the number of coin flips approaches infinity*.
+For example, when flipping a coin, the probability of heads is 0.5.
+That means, if we repeatedly flipped a coin, the proportion of heads would *converge* to 0.5 *as the number of coin flips approaches infinity*.
 Below in **Figure 1**, you see 20 simulated series of 10,000 coin flips each.
-The y-axis shows the running proportion of 'heads'.
-The proportions starts at 0 or 1 on the first flip.
+The y-axis shows the running proportion of heads.
+The proportion starts at 0 or 1 on the first flip.
 There is some variability initially, but as the number of flips grows, the proportions converge to 0.5.

 <!-- plot: law of large numbers -->
 <p style="text-align: center; font-size: 12px">